-In addition to regular meetings with the primary advisor, the annual report monitors progress in the program.
+In addition to regular meetings with the primary advisor, the Annual Report is a tool to monitor progress in the program.
+The Annual Report is due no later than the last day of the spring semester.

-- In the first week of June each year, the Graduate Director sends electronic forms of the Graduate Student Annual Report to all graduate students in the program.
+- At the end of each spring semester, the Director of Doctoral Studies sends electronic forms of the Graduate Student Annual Report to all graduate students in the program.
 In this e-mail, the Graduate Director requests that each student complete the student portion of the form and asks the student to then forward the completed form to the advisor.
-Part 3 of the Annual Report (Service Assignment Addendum and Timesheet) should be completed and turned in by the student with the supervisor's comments and signature. - The Advisor and student should schedule an appointment in the beginning of May to review the student's progress in the program and complete electronically the advisor portion of the form. - The Advisor prints two copies of the form, giving one to the student and putting the other in the student's file in the main office.
-The Advisor forwards the completed electronic form to the Graduate Director. - The Graduate Director uses the information from the form to write letters to students who are not making appropriate progress in the program.
-Written letters are distributed to each of these students, and cc'd to the Advisor no later than the middle of July.
+Part 3 of the Annual Report (Service Assignment Addendum and Timesheet) should be completed and turned in by the student with the supervisor's comments and signature. - The Advisor and student will schedule an appointment in April to review the student's progress in the program and complete electronically the Advisor portion of the form. - The Advisor prints two copies of the form, giving one to the student and putting the other in the student's file in the main office.
+The Advisor forwards the completed electronic form to the Graduate Director. - The Graduate Director uses the information from the form to write letters to students who are not making satisfactory progress in the program.
+Written letters are distributed to each of these students, and cc'd to the Advisor no later than the end of June.
 A copy of the letter is placed in the student's file in the main office.